sotomaque/CSreview/README.md

 # CSreview
-data structures, algorithms, system design notes, leet code / project euler / CTCI questions. solutions in python and javascript

-This Repo is design to house notes and practice problems for a variety of different sources, popular among interview preppers.
+This Repo is design to house notes and practice problems for a variety of different sources, popular among interview preppers. solutions in python and javascript.

 Sources include,
 - Cracking the coding interview (book)